Skip to content

 So who really should be the enterprise integration manager?
 The answer: Everyone.

-Different Players with Competing Priorities
+Stakeholders with Competing Priorities

 Why does it matter?
 Aside from the matter of departmental ego, is identifying who owns integration management that important?